hfall/ruby-todo-list/README.md

 ### Increase Your productivity using the command-line todo app.
 #### One File.
 One Terminal.
 Complete todo-list.
 ##### Get started with simple, easy steps!
 1. In order to use the Ruby todo app in the terminal, make sure to have ruby installed.
-  1.1.
+	a.
 To install RVM, type this in your terminal
   	`$ \curl -L https://get.rvm.io | bash -s stable`
   1.2.
 Close your terminal and then re-open it.
 Now, lets see if RVM was loaded properly:
   	> $ rvm | head -n 1